KFearsoff/nix-drama-explained/README.md

 To call this **disgusting** would be an understatement.
 Instead of taking proper responsibility - somehow Eelco still has the audacity to try and use the fallout of his poor decisions for his gain, by announcing himself and DetSys as de-facto owners of the project.

+## Moderation and RFC 98

+As explained, there is a major governance crisis in Nix community.
+People tried to solve it multiple times, but every time it was blocked - regardless of how it was pitched.
+This is the reason why the conflict was escalated to the open letter format.

+There is a common misunderstanding about the role of Moderation Team in Nix community.
+To understand the unique position of Moderation Team, we have to discuss the [RFC 98](https://github.com/NixOS/rfcs/pull/98), its premises and consequences.

+RFC 98 is ambitious.
+It doesn't just try to establish a Moderation Team that will monitor official spaces and ban people who are obviously acting out of ill intent (such as trolls, bots, and spammers) - it tries to establish a team that will have direct authority over people in the community and in the other teams without having authority to decide the technical goals.

+For example, such a team would be able to suspend or ban Eelco once many people expressed their dissatisfaction with his actions, and no compromise could be found.
+This would've solved the issue more gracefully, and would've solved a large part of the governance crisis that we see.
+It would still leave the question of technical leadership open (the team proposed by RFC 98 doesn't coordinate technical decisions), but it would solve the social aspect.

+This would, of course, put a lot of power into the hands of one team.
+This raises quite a few concerns.
+The RFC is aware of this:

+> Making this system work without precise rules requires mutual trust between members of the community and the community team.
+The community team will model social norms by holding themselves to a high standard of behavior.

+As evident, this mutual trust wasn't in place.
+Despite some nitpicking, the initial reception was very positive.
+However, what followed was not only positive feedback, but also [doubt that there are issues to fix](https://github.com/NixOS/rfcs/pull/98#issuecomment-892216318), [calling out the author on their non-Nix activism](https://github.com/NixOS/rfcs/pull/98#issuecomment-892403988), [calling out the author and doubting their authority](https://github.com/NixOS/rfcs/pull/98#issuecomment-892424443), [doubting their authority again](https://github.com/NixOS/rfcs/pull/98#issuecomment-892448665), [fundamental distrust towards the proposed team in general](https://github.com/NixOS/rfcs/pull/98#issuecomment-893601244), [concerns about establishing dictatorship](https://github.com/NixOS/rfcs/pull/98#pullrequestreview-723897157), [more distrust](https://github.com/NixOS/rfcs/pull/98#issuecomment-902913333), [US politics](https://github.com/NixOS/rfcs/pull/98#issuecomment-903167662), [dismissing concern for the future](https://github.com/NixOS/rfcs/pull/98#pullrequestreview-752157584).

+The goal isn't to call people out on disagreeing with the RFC: it's to provide concrete examples.
+Ultimately, what we were left is discussion that aged like milk, several posts predicting the horrible outcome we turned out to have ([one](https://github.com/NixOS/rfcs/pull/98#issuecomment-894286670), [two](https://github.com/NixOS/rfcs/pull/98#issuecomment-894473214)), [moving RFC to draft](https://github.com/NixOS/rfcs/pull/98#issuecomment-1103924595) after a period of radio silence, and [dismantling of the RFC altogether](https://github.com/NixOS/rfcs/pull/98#issuecomment-1879485031) after years of radio silence.
+Partially-overlapping [RFC 114](https://github.com/NixOS/rfcs/pull/114) was also closed.

+Ultimately, the Moderation system that we have today is built after [RFC 102](https://github.com/NixOS/rfcs/pull/102), which is a lot more narrow in the design.
+Interestringly, the [approved RFC text](https://github.com/NixOS/rfcs/blob/master/rfcs/0102-moderation-team.md) mentions this:

+> The role of the moderation team could evolve through an effort similar to [RFC 98](https://github.com/NixOS/rfcs/pull/98) into taking a broader community leadership responsibility as a 'Leadership Team' or 'Community Team'.

+This seems to describe the situation that is currently happening, and that is causing a lot of controversy.
+Ultimately, it is RFC 98 being implemented years later than it should've been.

 ## Additional Input

 ### Delroth